RMS Mauretania (1906): In popular cultureMauretania is remembered in a song, "The fireman's lament" or "Firing the Mauretania", collected by Redd Sullivan. The song starts "In 19 hundred and 24, I ... got a job on the Mauretania"; but then goes on to say "shovelling coal from morn till night" (not possible in 1924 as she was oil-fired by then). The number of "fires" is said to be 64. Hughie Jones also recorded the song but the last verse of Hughie's version calls upon "all you trimmers" whereas Redd Sullivan's version calls upon "stokers".

-The Mauretania appears in The Country Mouse and the City Mouse Adventures episode "Posh Mice" in which the title characters travel among the mice and rat passengers on the ship's maiden voyage and thwart a steward's attempts to steal two Italian immigrants' papers and life savings during the voyage.

 The historical novel Maiden Voyage by British writer Roger Harvey set in Newcastle in the 1900s gives an accurate account of the building of Mauretania and features characters involved with her turbine engines.
-The climax of two love stories and a thriller comes as the ship approaches New York on her maiden voyage.
+The climax of two love stories and a thriller comes as the ship approaches New York on her maiden voyage.Mauretania is ship that Spencer Dutton used to return the message from his aunt to return to the Yellowstone Ranch in the American Western drama television series 1923.

+One of the episodes involving the ship takes place in the 1976 animated series Candy Candy.
+According to the plot, the main character, Candy White, goes to study from New York to London on the Mauretania, and after a while, presumably on the same ship, Candy's lover, Terrus Granchester, leaves for New York.

+The ship is the central piece of, and gives its title to, one of the adventure scenarios contained in The Asylum & Other Tales, a 1983 sourcebook of Chaosium's tabletop roleplaying game, Call of Cthulhu.